Transport in Reading, Berkshire: Road

 Reading was a major staging point on the old Bath Road (A4) from London to Bath and Bristol.
 This road still carries local traffic, but has now been replaced for long-distance traffic by the M4 motorway, which closely skirts the borough and serves it with three junctions (J10-J12).
 Other main roads serving Reading include the A33 from Basingstoke, the A327 from Farnborough, the A329 from Bracknell to Thame, the A4074 to Oxford, and the A4155 to Henley-on-Thames.
 Within Reading there is the Inner Distribution Road (IDR), a ring road for local traffic movements.
 The A329(M), A33 and A4 national routes link the town with junctions 10, 11 and 12 of the M4 motorway respectively.
 The IDR is linked with the M4 by the A33 relief road, which runs past the Madejski Stadium and Green Park Business complex.

-National Express Coaches run out of Mereoak park and Ride, at Junction 11 of the M4.
+Reading has two operational park and ride sites.
+Mereoak, a short distance south of Junction 11 of the M4, is also a stop for National Express Coaches between London and the West.
+A site at Winnersh Triangle opened in 2015 outside the railway station and is easily accessed from the junction where the A329(M) becomes the A3290.

 The River Thames is crossed by both Reading and Caversham road bridges, while several road bridges cross the Kennet.
 There is a long-running debate about constructing a third bridge across the Thames, to the east of the existing bridges.
 Some people believe that this will remove one of the town's bottlenecks and ease traffic congestion.
 Others believe that it will induce more traffic, move bottle necks and open up swathes of South Oxfordshire to unwanted development.
 However, the proximity of the county border means that any such route will have to pass through South Oxfordshire, and this development has so far been blocked by its residents and politicians.